-One way to think of a desirability measure is as an extension of the 'usual' utility measure on maximally specific prospects to the full Boolean algebra of prospects based on it.8 Specifically, given any such a utility on a domain D, the desirability of any element E in $\wp(D)$ can be defined as the conditional expectation of utility, given the truth of E. Although this construction makes it clear that any interpretation of utility will induce an associated interpretation of desirability, Jeffrey is often said to have defended a specific one, namely the 'news-value' conception of benefit.
+One way to think of desirability measures is as an extension of the 'usual' utility measure on maximally specific prospects.
+Suppose for instance that we have just such a utility measure on the maximally specific elements of the set of prospects.
+Then the desirability of any prospect will just be the conditional expectation of utility, given the truth of the prospect, calculated relative to the conditional probabilities of the maximally specific prospects.

+Although this construction makes it clear that any interpretation of utility will induce an associated interpretation of desirability, Jeffrey is often said to have defended a specific one, namely the 'news-value' conception of benefit.
 It is true that news-value is a type of value that unambiguously satisfies the desirability axioms.
 Consider getting the news that a trip to the beach is planned and suppose that one enjoys the beach in sunny weather but hates it in the rain.
 Then whether this is good news or not will depend on how likely it is that it is going to be sunny or rainy.
 If you like, what the news means for you, what its implications are, depends on your beliefs.
 If its going to rain, then the news means a day of being wet and cold; if its going to be sunny, then the news means an enjoyable day swimming.
 In the absence of certainty about the weather, one's attitude to the prospect will lie somewhere between one's attitude to these two prospects, but closest to the one that is most probable.
-This explains why news-value should respect the axiom of Desirability.
-It also gives a rationale for the axiom of Normality, for news that is certain is no news at all and hence cannot be good or bad.
+This explains why newsvalue should respect the axiom of Desirability.
+It also gives a rationale for the axiom of Normality, for news that is certain, is no news at all and hence cannot be good or bad.